Keyboard shortcuts

 Section 5: Resource Allocation & Time Investment

-This section defines how to allocate limited growth bandwidth across phases for a pre-revenue, pre-mainnet crypto-native startup (E2, E3, E4).
+This section defines weekly reallocation rules for first-6-month growth bandwidth in a pre-mainnet prediction-market launch context (E2, E3, E4).

 References: E2 E3 E4